jmugz3/QuoteResearchExtension/readme.md

-## Quote Research for Google Chrome
+## Quote Research for Google Chrome Extension

 This repository aims to facilitate quote research for anyone using [TradeKing](tradeking.com) API.